911 First Responder Interview Experience Health Issues

 ”

 Her case is not unique.
-According to the Centers for Disease Control and Prevention, almost 75,000 people have filed reports of health conditions due to 9/11.
+According to the Centres for Disease Control and Prevention, almost 75,000 people have filed reports of health conditions due to 9/11.
 More than 5,000 of them have cancer.

 Despite the trauma and havoc that day wreaked on her life, Paukner finds it important to talk about what happened.

-Note: Editor's note: It has been 16 years since the September 11 terrorist attacks that killed nearly 3,000 people.
-Refinery29 has chosen to share the voices of women who survived as well as those who lost loved ones so that we may never forget.
-This story contains details that some readers may find disturbing.